-- 1. Determine what level above the top of the footing's material will be at.
+- 1. Determine what level the top of the footing's material will be at.
 String a line down the fence line at this level. - 2.
 Measure 4" above the string and mark the post. - 3.
 Measure 2" below the string and mark the post.
 These lines will be where you will drill into the post to mount the bracket.
+On corner posts, drill these holes at the mid point of the post corner radius.

-2 INSTALLING THE BRACKET
+INSTALLING THE LINEAR BRACKET

-- 1. Using a step drill, drill one 1⁄2" hole on each marked line (4" above top level of footing material and 2" below top level of footing material).
-Each hole should be drilled approximately on the center of the post face (2 %6" from the edge of the post).
+- Using a step drill, drill one /2" hole on each marked line (4" above top level of footing material and 2" below top level of footing material).
+Each hole should be drilled approximately on the center of the post face (2 /16" from the edge of the post).
 (Figure 1) It is okay if the drill walks off the line you measured since the mounting holes are slotted to provide minor adjustments. - 2.
-Once the holes are drilled, insert the rubber well nuts as shown in the picture below. - 3.
+Once the holes are drilled, insert the rubber well nuts. - 3.
 Place the mounting bracket over the well nuts and insert one of the screws into the top slotted hole.
 Screw into the well nut; do not tighten down fully. - 4.
 Insert the second screw into the bottom slot on the mounting bracket and tighten fully.
 Then tighten the top screw fully. - 5.
 Insert rails into brackets from the top, two rails per side.
 End posts will only use one side of the bracket.